However, you might want to look at other natural remedies that might help improve your health.

 Do they really work?

-The use of essential oils to treat anything is a contentious subject and there are many people who sing it’s praises and an equal number who have gone to great lengths to try to prove it does not work at all.
+The use of essential oils to treat anything is a contentious health care subject and there are many people who sing it’s praises and an equal number who have gone to great lengths and carried out research to try to prove it does not work at all.

 Use of Essentials oils also gets lumped in with Aromatherapy, which, although using similar products, does work in a slightly different way.